Turkey - Cappadocia

 Culture and dinner package:

-This package includes all admission charges and tours by licensed tour guides for sights included in the programme: Mevlâna Museum, Göreme Open Air Museum, Underground City, Sinasos, Çavuşin, Monks Valley, Uçhisar, Pigeon Valley, DevrentValley, Avcilar, tour of Antalya’s Old Town plus daily evening meal: £110 per person instead of £140 (1) (bookable on arrival).
+This package includes all admission charges and tours by licensed tour guides for sights included in the programme: Mevlâna Museum, Göreme Open Air Museum, Underground City, Sinasos, Çavuşin, Monks Valley, Uçhisar, Pigeon Valley, DevrentValley, Avcilar, tour of Antalya’s Old Town plus daily evening meal: £140 per person (bookable on arrival).

-This package includes five lunchtime meals plus the following additional events: Trip to Aspendos (incl. lunch), Cappadocia evening (incl. local drinksand a show), whirling dervishes show: £85 per person instead of £135 (1) (bookable on arrival).
+This package includes five lunchtime meals plus the following additional events: Trip to Aspendos (incl. lunch), Cappadocia evening (incl. local drinksand a show), whirling dervishes show: £135 per person (bookable on arrival).

-Since 1 January 2009, the currency is once again called the Turkish lira (TL).
-Exchange rate (as of January 2014):
+Since 1 January 2009, the currency is once again called the Turkish lira (TRY).
+Exchange rate (as of June 2014):

 The currency € is in the most touristical regions well accepted.
 Money can be exchanged at banks during opening hours.
 Another option to change currency is offered at larger hotels.
 Bank opening hours: mon–fri from 8.30 a.m. to 12 noon, 1.30 – 5 p.m.
 Cash can be withdrawn from cash machines using established international credit cards like Visa, Mastercard, American Express; the usage of debit cards is only possible with some machines.
 Credit cards are usually also accepted in the larger hotels, various shops and international car rental offices.